There’s a quiet that descends upon the landscape after a fresh snowfall; it’s a palpable sense of peace that you can

 Enchanting villages dot the Pennsylvania landscape, but there's only one town that has earned the title of

 .
-Bethlehem, perhaps the best winter town in Pennsylvania, is positively overflowing with old-fashioned charm.
+Bethlehem, perhaps the best winter town in Pennsylvania (and possibly the country), is positively overflowing with old-fashioned charm.
 Its rich history is everywhere: Historic Moravian Bethlehem, the town's newly designated National Historic Landmark District, is one of only eight in Pennsylvania and one of only about 200 in the country.
 Main Street is home to the Moravian Bookshop, the oldest bookstore in America, as well as countless shops, boutiques, restaurants, and galleries perfect for perusing on a snowy day in Pennsylvania.

 New York City is iconic, and our favorite season to visit this American destination is, hands down, the winter.
 Strolling through the busy city streets while flurries fall from the sky makes this massive city feel like its very own snow globe.
 And Central Park blanketed in a fresh coating of snow?
 That's absolutely magical.
-In addition to the usual NYC attractions, Bryant Park hosts an outdoor ice rink -- complete with
+In addition to the usual NYC attractions like the Christmas tree at Rockefeller Center and storefront windows, Bryant Park hosts an outdoor ice rink - complete with

 ice bumper cars

 -- that's sure to keep everyone warm and thoroughly entertained this winter.